Supporting a Humanitarian Workforce to Respond to COVID-19 and other Large-Scale Emergencies

 Funding provided under this stream enables recipients to provide surge health and emergency management services to areas heavily impacted by large-scale emergencies such as pandemics and natural disasters.
 Eligible activities in this stream could include:

-This eligible activity includes provision and deployment of field hospitals and mobile respiratory clinics.
+This eligible activity includes provision and deployment of various forms of emergency response surge support, such as, but not limited to, field hospitals and mobile respiratory clinics, camp set-up, placement and movement of equipment and supplies, coordination and logistics.
 Governmental health delivery efforts may be augmented through surge capacity provided by recipient organizations.
-These organizations can deliver healthcare support in highly impacted areas through the deployment of emergency response teams (e.g., a standardized, modular package of trained clinical and non-clinical staff and equipment that can deploy on short notice and provide standalone healthcare services).
+These organizations can deliver healthcare and other support in highly impacted areas through the deployment of emergency response personnel and equipment (e.g., a standardized, modular package of trained clinical and non-clinical staff and equipment that can deploy on short notice and provide standalone healthcare and other services).

 Deployment of Testing Assistance Teams